facebookresearch/CommAI-env/README.md

         # record receiving a reward

     def next(self, input_bit):
-        # Figure out what should be
+        # figure out what should be
         # the next bit to be spiken
         return next_bit
 ```